cadithealth/pyramid_controllers/README.rst

   $ pip install pyramid-controllers

-However, a better approach is to use standard python distribution utilities, and add pyramid_controllers as a dependency in your project's `install_requires` parameter in your ``setup.py``.
+However, a better approach is to use standard python distribution utilities, and add pyramid_controllers as a dependency to your project's `install_requires` parameter in your ``setup.py``.
 Then run a ``python setup.py develop``.